LokeshDangare/RAG_QA_Application/README.md

 pip install -r requirements.txt
 ```

-### Create a `.env` file in the root directory and add your Google and Pinecone API keys as follow:
+### Create a `.env` file in the root directory and add your Google API keys as follow:

 ```ini
 GOOGLE_API_KEY = "xxxxxxxxxxxxxxxxxxxxxxxxx"